Construction update Salisbury station - May 2026

 During these works you may notice some intermittent disruptions such as:

-- Intermittent single lane closures on Fairlie Terrace, Lillian Avenue and Dollis Street for access to work areas.
-Traffic control and signage will be in place to direct motorists, pedestrians and cyclists around work areas
+• Intermittent single lane closures on Fairlie Terrace, Lillian Avenue and Dollis Street near the rail corridor gates for access into work areas (refer to map).
+Traffic control and signage will be in place.
+Some minor delays may be experienced

-- Trucks and machinery including concrete trucks and pumps, loaders, excavators with rock breakers, vacuum trucks, mobile cranes, small power tools, minor vibrating equipment and mobile lighting towers to light work areas at night
+• Trucks and machinery including concrete trucks and pumps, loaders, excavators with rock breakers (if required), vacuum trucks, mobile cranes, minor vibrating equipment, small power tools and hand tools

 If you want to know more, all of this information is available in PDF form: